savaresef/taxExercise/README.md

 # Sales Tax Problem

-The application manages s ystem for inserting products and related receipts
+The application manages a system for inserting products and print the related receipts

 ## Usage
 To execute it Maven tool is required.